armory/docs/content/en/cd-as-a-service/concepts/iam/rbac.md

 Central to CD-as-a-Service's [RBAC](https://en.wikipedia.org/wiki/Role-based_access_control) implementation is a _Role_, which defines what a user can do within the platform.
 Each Role has a _Grants_ collection that defines permissions.

-The system-defined _Organization Admin_ role is a platform-wide role that has superuser permissions within CD-as-a-Service.
-In the UI, an Organization Admin has full access to all screens and functionality.
-Additionally, the Organization Admin has full authority to execute all CLI commands.
-You cannot modify or delete the Organization Admin role.
+The _Organization_ is the **Company** name you enter when signing up.
+The system-defined _Organization Admin_ role is a platform-wide role that has superuser permissions.
+CD-as-a-Service assigns this role to the person who creates a new CD-as-a-Service account.
+In the UI, an Organization Admin role has full access to all screens and functionality.
+Additionally, the Organization Admin role has full authority to execute all CLI commands.
+You are able to manually assign the Organization Admin role to all users you invite to your Organization, thus bypassing the need to create custom RBAC roles.

-You define your roles in a YAML file that has this structure:
+You define your custom RBAC roles in a YAML file that has this structure:

 {{< prism lang="yaml" line-numbers="true" >}}
 roles: